 Schizophrenia is a very serious brain condition and mental disorder in which people start to develop an abnormal interpretation of reality.

 The consequences of Schizophrenia include a combination of delusions, psychotic episodes, hallucinations as well a certain kind of behavior that directly affects a person’s normal functioning and can be disabling as well in the long term.

 Moreover, Schizophrenia is usually characterized by:

 - Psychosis in which a person loses contact with reality

 - Delusions in which a person starts developing false beliefs

 - Flattened affect in which the range of emotions we generally feel start to restrict

 - Cognitive deficits in which a person undergoes impairment in reasoning and problem solving

 What is Psychosis?

-Psychosis comprises of a set of symptoms like hallucinations, delusions as well as disorganized speech and thinking.
-This may also result in an inappropriate and bizarre motor behavior which is an evident sign for the loss of contact with reality.
+Psychosis comprises of a set of symptoms like hallucinations, hearing voices, delusions as well as disorganized speech and thinking.
+This may also result in inappropriate and bizarre motor behavior which is an evident sign for the loss of contact with reality.